rust-random/rand/README.md

 - Since no external entropy is available, it is not possible to create generators with fresh seeds using the `FromEntropy` trait (user must provide a seed).
-- Exponential, normal and gamma type distributions are unavailable since `exp` and `log` functions are not provided in `core`.
+- Several non-linear distributions distributions are unavailable since `exp` and `log` functions are not provided in `core`.
-- The `seq`-uence module is unavailable, as it requires `Vec`.
+- Large parts of the `seq`-uence module are unavailable, unless the `alloc` feature is used (several APIs and many implementations require `Vec`).

 # License